 Luxor Temple In Egypt – Facts, Pictures, & History

-Luxor Temple is one of the most famous and easily accessible Egyptian temple ruins in the Luxor area.
+Luxor Temple is one of the most famous and easily accessible Egyptian temple ruins in the Luxor area of Egypt.

 Luxor was formerly the ancient capital of Egypt, so the city is loaded with great Egyptian temples, tombs, and artifacts left over from times past.